Maslow's hierarchy of needs: Historical development

-Maslow's hierarchy of needs is an idea in psychology proposed by American psychologist Abraham Maslow in his 1943 paper "A Theory of Human Motivation" in the journal Psychological Review.
-Maslow subsequently extended the idea to include his observations of humans' innate curiosity.
-His theories parallel many other theories of human developmental psychology, some of which focus on describing the stages of growth in humans.
+Maslow proposed his hierarchy of needs in his 1943 paper "A Theory of Human Motivation" in the journal Psychological Review.
 The theory is a classification system intended to reflect the universal needs of society as its base, then proceeding to more acquired emotions.
-The hierarchy of needs is split between deficiency needs and growth needs, with two key themes involved within the theory being individualism and the prioritization of needs.
-While the theory is usually shown as a pyramid in illustrations, Maslow himself never created a pyramid to represent the hierarchy of needs.
-The hierarchy of needs is a psychological idea and also an assessment tool, particularly in education, healthcare and social work.
-The hierarchy remains a popular framework in sociology research, including management training and higher education.
+The hierarchy is split between deficiency needs and growth needs, with two key themes involved within the theory being individualism and the prioritization of needs.